martinring/thesis/src/2-Pre-Deployment.md

 The next step to describe a system in a more exact way are formal languages.
-Standardised languages such as the Systems Modeling Language (SysML) give designers a way to describe the system readily but at the same time force them to adhere to a formal grammar that makes these descriptions unambiguous [@drechsler2014fsl].
+Standardised languages such as the Systems Modelling Language (SysML) give designers a way to describe the system readily but at the same time force them to adhere to a formal grammar that makes these descriptions unambiguous [@drechsler2014fsl].
 SysML thus offers a way to add